CodingDoc/Ruby/README.md

-Ruby-Codes
+Ruby Codes
 ==========

-Just a collection of one-file ruby programs.
+Just a collection of short ruby programs.

 Glossary: